Understanding Healthcare as an Advocate

 The ability to work as a team, know each other’s roles, recruit, and seek employment in multiple locations are all advantages to the staffing hierarchy.
 The downside, however, is that employers do not have the flexibility to become creative within specific job titles with job duties.
 Adding duties to a title that are duties of a different title is usually in violation of a regulation or law and, therefore, prohibited.
 For the employee to perform those duties could result in losing their license and arrest.
 Therefore, asking a healthcare professional to do something outside the scope of their job description will usually get you a negative response or, at the very least, an extensive discussion and approval process.
 So, if you need exceptional help, learn who to ask for what.

 Clinical teams are closely regulated.
 Laws and regulations control everything; therefore, asking them to do something out of their norm requires a research project, with a committee review, followed by months of discussion, assessments, evaluations, and re-evaluations before making a decision.
 By the time it’s approved, you may not even need it.
 There’s red tape on top of red tape, with no decision unless a “multi-disciplinary” committee reviews the final recommendations from the last re-evaluation and moves it forward to obtain the three layers of approval required to bless the decision before it can come before the Board.

 Healthcare Places a Lot of Emphasis on Education

-As a result, unfortunately, many professionals tend to look down on their customers without college education.
-They assume they cannot understand information, talk over them, or lead them in making decisions a particular way without all the facts.
-They fail to explain the lab reports and imaging results (X-rays, CTs, or MRIs).
-The medical staff and the nursing leaders often talk “down” to the caregivers and family condescendingly.
+As a result, unfortunately, many professionals tend to talk down to their customers who do not have a college education.
+They assume those patients cannot understand information, “talk over” them or lead them in making decisions a particular way without all the facts.
+They fail to explain the lab and imaging results (X-rays, CTs, or MRIs).
+The medical staff and the nursing leaders often speak to the caregivers and family condescendingly.